- College of Health Professions and Sciences

 The Traditional track is a two-year, full-time program (six consecutive semesters, including two summers) for students with undergraduate degrees in communication sciences and disorders or speech-language pathology and audiology.
 For students with undergraduate degrees in other majors (out-of-field), the program requires additional prerequisite coursework.
 Students must begin the program in the semester for which they are admitted and must enroll full-time each semester.

 The Consortium (summers mainly) track is a five-year program, including five consecutive summers of full-time enrollment and occasional enrollment during fall or spring semesters, with prior advisor approval from the master’s program coordinator.
-The goal of this program is to address the critical shortage of public school speech-language pathologists and is a cooperative effort between the UCF Department of Communication Sciences and Disorders and the Central Florida Public School Consortium.
+The goal of this program is to address the critical shortage of public school speech-language pathologists and is a cooperative effort between the UCF School of Communication Sciences and Disorders and the Central Florida Public School Consortium.
 Participating school districts in the Central Florida Consortium are Brevard, Citrus, Flagler, Lake, Marion, Orange, Osceola, Seminole, Sumter, and Volusia.

-The Accelerated track enables highly qualified current UCF undergraduate majors in communication sciences and disorders to achieve a master’s degree in the UCF Department of Communication Sciences and Disorders graduate program in one less semester than students in the Traditional track.
+The Accelerated track enables highly qualified current UCF undergraduate majors in communication sciences and disorders to achieve a master’s degree in the UCF School of Communication Sciences and Disorders graduate program in one less semester than students in the Traditional track.
 This program is a BA/BS to MA program.
 Students are able to enroll in 16 credit hours of graduate-level courses while completing the bachelor’s degree.

 Tuition and Fees